alvNa/spark-streming-examples/README.md

 Twitter
 =======

-To execure the twitter example we need to create a twitter App in [link https://developer.twitter.com/en/apps]: https://developer.twitter.com/en/apps and fill the twitter.txt in the resources path with the credentials of our app.
+To execute the twitter example we need to create a twitter App in https://developer.twitter.com/en/apps and fill the twitter.txt in the resources path with the credentials of our app.

 Netcat